 Terroir is everything, but so as they say is location, and sometimes those aren’t the same place.
-As a result, we have a more accessible downtown Plymouth tasting room 15 minutes from our vineyard, winery and estate tasting room, where as opposed to what might seem apparent, the best vineyard sites are not necessarily alongside the pre-existing major thoroughfares.
+We have chosen to stay at our vineyard, winery and estate tasting room to allow our customers to experience our unigue terroir.
+Opposed to what might seem apparent by the concentration of valley wineries, the best vineyard sites are not necessarily alongside the pre-existing major thoroughfares.

 In the Foothills, we can grow any warm climate varietals but focus on those that perform at their best in granitic soils.
 Italian and Rhone varietals benefit from our consistently ideal climate.
 Our vineyard and winery’s location straddles ridgelines above an elevation of 2000 ft, benefitting from cooling afternoon breezes, abundant sunshine and low yielding rocky soils resulting in our unique terroir.

 The Il Gioiello, “the jewel,” name comes from the final home of famed astronomer and scientist Galileo Galilei.
 Our 2 Roads brand name was inspired by my favorite Robert Frost poem and Morse is my name and most importantly the name of my parents.
 All three have inspired a slightly different approach to my choices and my respect for integrity, honesty and hard work.

 Our wines and winery reflect these values; unpretentious, no concentrates or additives, just wine grapes and great value wines.
 In my life, the right wine has always been the wingman of a good meal, not the star of the meal.
 I recall great meals far better than other pleasures and that is why we make “food wines”.

 As the French proverb says, “to have a great meal, one requires great hunger”.
 Having 17 unique estate varietals and clones allow us to create complexity and balance in our wines difficult to achieve with single varietals.